kev-m/gst-camera/README.md

 2. The virtual camera does not get registered properly.
 3. The virtual camera is not available to other applications.

+*Full Disclosure:* I have no practical experience with WMF!
+I'm relying on online help, tutorials and gut instinct.
+Gemini, DeepSeek, ChatGPT, Copilot, etc seem to be completely out of date and their input is worse than useless.

 ## Questions

 1. When is the most appropriate place in the gstreamer life-cycle to register the virtual camera?